baltsaros/school19_experience/ft_printf/README.md

 * Test
 * Rewrite
 * Test against the orinigal printf().
 Write as many tests as possible, this will help to better understand how printf works
+* Main part is pretty straightforward, but for the bonus assignment you need to use a structure to hande various flags
 * My approach to this project: read until new line and save everyting into static string.
 Then I return all characters until a new line (including; in a new string) and save the rest (if any) in the static string (only what is left after the new line)
 * It is important to check for memory leaks, so install [valgrind](https://github.com/LouisBrunner/valgrind-macos)